sblauth/cashocs/docs/source/getting_started.rst

     opt_problem = cashocs.OptimalControlProblem(e, bcs, J, y, u, p, config)
     opt_problem.solve()

-The only major difference between cashocs and FEniCS code is that one has to use Function objects for states and adjoints, and that Trial- and TestFunctions are not needed to define the state equation.
+The only major difference between CASHOCS and FEniCS code is that one has to use Function objects for states and adjoints, and that Trial- and TestFunctions are not needed to define the state equation.
 Other than that, the syntax would also be valid with FEniCS.

-For a detailed discussion of the features of cashocs and its usage we refer to the :ref:`cashocs tutorial <tutorial_index>`.
+For a detailed discussion of the features of CASHOCS and its usage we refer to the :ref:`CASHOCS tutorial <tutorial_index>`.